joelabr/YACE/README.md

 YACE (Yet Another Chip8 Emulator)
 =================================
 YACE is a Chip8/SuperChip emulator written in C++.
-YACE is only the emulation core and doesn't come with a Front end.
+YACE is only the emulation core/back end and doesn't come with a front end.

 Usage
 -----